valchkou/cassandra-driver-mapping/README.md

 ========================

 Lightweight Add-on for the DataStax Java Driver (Driver) for Cassandra (C*).
-This Add-on is the easiest way to use JPA annotated entities with C* including schema generation.
+This Add-on allows you to use JPA annotated entities with C* including schema generation.
-Add-on is not replacement nor wrapper for the Driver but lightweight addition to it.
+Add-on is not replacement for the Driver.
-Add-on does not modify the driver and you still can utilize the full power of Driver API and Datastax documentation.
+You still can utilize the full power of Driver API and Datastax documentation.
 Mapping Add-on relies on Driver version 2.0 and JPA 2.1.

 Read more about [Datastax Java Driver, Cassandra and CQL3](http://www.datastax.com/documentation/gettingstarted/index.html).